wasilewski-piotr/FinanceManager/README.md

 * Sort by incomes or expenses only
 * Search by name, category or date
 * Share your income / expense as text message (by sms, messenger, mail)
-* Monthly statistics with colorful chart
+* Monthly statistics of your finances with colorful chart

 Todo list:
-* Support for English Language
+* Support for English language
 * Add different currencies

 ## Technologies